arielherself/espresso/README.md

 ## Inflation down but not out in America

-After months of [soaring inflation](https://te.arielherself.xyz/graphic-detail/2022/08/02/regional-differences-in-american-inflation-hit-a-40-year-high), America may get a partial reprieve.
-In data for July, due out on Wednesday, consumer prices are expected to have risen by about 8.7% year-on-year, down from a four-decade high of 9.1% in June.
+After months of soaring inflation, America may get a partial reprieve.
+In data for July, released on Wednesday, consumer prices rose by 8.5% year-on-year, down from a four-decade high of 9.1% in June.
 That is likely to prompt discussion of whether America has finally passed peak inflation.

-The details of the data may be more sobering.
-A fall in oil prices—down more than 10% in July from June—will probably account for much of the headline decline in inflation.
-Take out volatile food and energy costs, and inflation probably accelerated.
+The details of the data are more sobering.
+A fall in oil prices—down more than 10% in July from June—accounted for much of the headline decline in inflation.
+Take out volatile food and energy costs, and inflation remained too hot for comfort.
 Moreover, nominal wages are also still rising strongly, generating yet more upward pressure on prices.
-Markets had hoped the Federal Reserve might be able to slow the pace of its [interest-rate increases](https://te.arielherself.xyz/graphic-detail/2022/07/27/the-fed-is-no-longer-taking-baby-steps-to-rein-in-inflation).
+Markets had hoped the Federal Reserve might be able to slow the pace of its interest-rate increases.
 But with inflation like this, it may not want to let up.

 ## Republicans rally around Trump